-Your Camp Kindling ticket includes access to our General Camping area, where you can pitch your own tent and enjoy a true family-friendly festival camping experience.
+Your Camp Kindling ticket includes access to the General Camping area, where your family can pitch your own tent and enjoy a true family-friendly festival camping experience.

-If you'd like a little more comfort, (or to skip the setup), we also offer upgrades like Pre-Pitched Tents, Live in Vehicle pitches and Boutique Camping (our glamping-style option)- though most families choose to bring their own tent and camp in General Camping.
+If you'd like a little more comfort (or to skip the setup), Camp Kindling also offers upgrades like Pre-Pitched Tents, Live-in Vehicle pitches, and Boutique Camping (our glamping-style option) — though most families choose to bring their own tent and camp in General Camping.

 Accommodation Options in General Camping

 Bring Your Own Tent: Simply bring your tent, find a spot in the General Camping area, and pitch it when you arrive.
-There are no size restrictions on tents, but we do ask that tents be reasonable for your group size, to ensure there's enough space for everyone.
-Please leave room for neighbouring tents and keep walkways clear, it really helps when there are buggies and little ones about.
+There are no size restrictions on tents, but we ask that your tent is reasonable for your group size so there's enough space for everyone.
+Please leave room for neighbouring tents and keep walkways clear — it really helps when there are buggies and little ones about.
 And keep an eye out for guy ropes!

-Reserved Camping Pitch (Upgrade): Ideal for those who want guaranteed space and a reserved area for their group.
+Reserved Camping Pitch (Upgrade): Ideal if your family wants guaranteed space and a reserved area.
 Pitches come in two sizes: 6m x 4m and 8m x 6m.

 Pre-Pitched Tents (Upgrade): Perfect for first-time campers or families who'd rather skip the setup and get straight into the fun.